-With the MBG Young Investigator Career Programme, MBG wishes to create a stimulating scientific environment where young scientists can establish themselves as group leaders.
-The intention is that 5 – 7 years as a group leader at MBG will form an excellent platform to apply for tenure at Aarhus University, another Danish university or internationally.
+With the MBG-BiRC Young Investigator Career Programme, MBG and BiRC wish to create a stimulating scientific environment where young scientists can establish themselves as group leaders.
+The intention is that 5 – 7 years as a group leader at MBG or BiRC will form an excellent platform to apply for tenure at Aarhus University, another Danish university or internationally.

 Early-to mid-career non-tenured scientists, who are awarded one of the following career grants:

-Candidates for the career programme are recruited through participation in the MBG Young Investigator Symposium, or by direct contact to the head of Department or other staff members (see fig. 1).
+Candidates for the career programme are recruited through participation in the MBG-BiRC Young Investigator Symposium, or by direct contact to the head of Department or other staff members (see fig. 1).
 It should be emphasized that these are the only ways for non-tenured candidates to engage in an investigator grant application with the department.
-“Local” candidates (already at the department) should follow (2).
+Candidates already working at the department should contact the head of Department.